Acoustic scene classification in DCASE 2020 Challenge: generalization across devices and low complexity solutions: Introduction

 \section{Introduction}

-The goal of acoustic scene classification is to classify a test recording into one of the provided predefined classes that characterizes the environment in which it was recorded.
+The goal of acoustic scene classification is to classify a test audio recording into one of the provided predefined classes that characterizes the environment in which it was recorded.
 Acoustic scene classification is a popular task of the DCASE Challenge, and brings new variations of a supervised classification task each year.
 In all previous editions, this task has attracted the highest number of participants among the available tasks.

-Recent years have seen a boom in deep-learning based solutions for various classification problems, also obvious in the last few editions of the DCASE Challenge.
-While in 2016 just 22 of the 48 submissions used neural networks \cite{Mesaros2018_TASLP}, in 2019 only five of the 146 systems submitted to the acoustic scene classification subtasks did not include a deep learning component \cite{mesaros_2019_DCASE}.
-Generally, deep learning algorithms require large amounts of data for best performance, and the effort to produce more data for the task has resulted in gradual extension of the problem, from a classical textbook example \cite{Mesaros2018_TASLP, Mesaros2018a} to domain adaptation due to mismatched devices \cite{Mesaros2018_DCASE}, and open-set classification \cite{mesaros_2019_DCASE}.
+Recent years have seen a boom in deep-learning based solutions for various classification problems \cite{Nguyen2018a, Koutini2019}, also obvious in the last few editions of the DCASE Challenge.
+While in 2016 just 22 of the 48 submissions used neural networks \cite{Mesaros2018_TASLP} and many other methods had top performance \cite{Bisot2016}, in 2019 only five of the 146 systems submitted to the acoustic scene classification subtasks did not include a deep learning component \cite{mesaros_2019_DCASE}.
+Generally, deep learning algorithms require large amounts of data for best performance, and the effort to produce more data for the task has resulted in gradual extension of the problem, from a classical textbook example \cite{Mesaros2018_TASLP, Lidy2016, Mesaros2018a} to domain adaptation due to mismatched devices \cite{Mesaros2018_DCASE, Primus2019}, and open-set classification \cite{mesaros_2019_DCASE, Wilkinghoff2019}.

 Deep learning solutions are sensitive to mismatch between training and testing data, which is often present in realistic scenarios because of the large variety of devices available for recording audio.
-While in previous editions of the challenge the device mismatch was treated from the point of view of domain adaptation and targeted for a small number of test devices, it is realistic to assume that any method tested in a real-world scenario would have to face a much higher number of known and unknown devices.
-On the other hand, because the main application area of acoustic scene classification is context-aware devices, where the algorithms should be running on devices with limited computational capacity, taking into account computational limitations is another important point for real-world applications.
-The Acoustic Scene Classification task in DCASE 2020 Challenge brings these two topics into the spotlight.
+While in previous editions of the challenge the device mismatch was treated from the point of view of domain adaptation and targeted for a small number of test devices, it is realistic to assume that any method tested in a real-world scenario would have to face a much higher number of devices, many of which are not available at training stage.
+Furthermore, because the main application area of acoustic scene classification is context-aware devices, where the algorithms should be running on devices with limited computational capacity, taking into account computational limitations is another important point for real-world applications.
+The acoustic scene classification task in DCASE 2020 Challenge brings these two topics into the spotlight.